Tax shift

-Tax shift or Tax swap is a change in taxation that eliminates or reduces one or several taxes and establishes or increases others while keeping the overall revenue the same.
-The term can refer to desired shifts, such as towards Pigovian taxes (typically sin taxes and ecotaxes) as well as (perceived or real) undesired shifts, such as a shift from multi-state corporations to small businesses and families.
+Tax shift or tax swap is a change in taxation that eliminates or reduces one or several taxes and establishes or increases others while keeping the overall revenue the same.
+Specifically, it is often used to refer to increases in indirect tax and a concomitant cut to direct tax rates, or vice versa.
+The term can refer to desired shifts, such as towards Pigovian (socially efficient) taxes (typically sin taxes and ecotaxes) as well as (perceived or real) undesired shifts, such as an increase in tax burden on households at the expense of large businesses.